GET TO WORK

 Here is a second context.

-I'm all alone in cleaning the apartment.
-I would like my husband to help a little, to help me clean, at least to vacuum.
+I clean the apartment all by myself.
+I'd like my husband to pitch in a bit, help me clean, at least vacuum.

-And that's it for this expression.
-I hope you liked it and that you understood it well.
-Feel free to comment on other expressions that you would like me to explain or put in context.
+And that's it for that expression.
+I hope you liked it and understood it.
+Feel free to comment on any other expressions you'd like me to explain or put into context.

 If you liked this video, remember to put a little blue thumb and above all, subscribe to the channel to not miss any expression in French.